Newport Folk Festival: Founding

+A tradition of protest

+The Newport Folk Festival has a rich connection to protest movements.
+In the '60s, the festival became a platform for artists who played a substantial part in the civil rights and anti-war movements, including Pete Seeger, Arlo Guthrie, Joan Baez, Tom Paxton, Sweet Honey in the Rock, and the Staple Singers, among many others.
+In the mid-80s, a new generation of artists—from the Indigo Girls to Tom Morello—also provided keen social commentary from the Newport stage, advocating for women's rights, the LGBTQ community, peace, climate awareness, clean air and water, and the continued call for civil rights activism.
+In 1988, Ben & Jerry joined forces with Wein's Festival Productions, Inc. to sponsor the event through 1999, a partnership that helped the festival thrive and reinforced its progressive identity.

 Civil Rights Movement

 In 1962, two young members of the Student Nonviolent Coordinating Committee (SNCC) formed a gospel vocal quartet named the Freedom Singers.
 And in 1962, Pete and Toshi Seeger assisted the Freedom Singers in organizing a nationwide collegiate tour.
 As a result, the civil rights movement became deeply embraced by the folk music community.
 In 1963, the Freedom Singers performed on the first night of the Newport Folk festival, and on the second night Joan Baez joined SNCC activists and roughly 600 festival-goers on a march through Newport.
 The crowd walked past the Bellevue Avenue mansions and into Touro Park, where SNCC's executive secretary James Forman and Freedom Singers leader Cordell Reagon delivered speeches, rallying support for the March on Washington scheduled for the following March.

-For the final performance on Friday Wein had scheduled Peter, Paul and Mary.
-But under the persuasion of Albert Grossman, who was managing Peter, Paul and Mary, Wein decided to allow Bob Dylan (whom Grossman was also managing) to close the night.
-After Peter, Paul and Mary finished their afternoon set, Wein announced that they would reappear at the end of the evening.
+For the final performance on Friday, Wein had scheduled Peter, Paul, and Mary.
+But under the persuasion of Albert Grossman, who was managing Peter, Paul, and Mary, Wein decided to allow Bob Dylan (whom Grossman was also managing) to close the night.
+After Peter, Paul, and Mary finished their afternoon set, Wein announced that they would reappear at the end of the evening.
 Dylan performed a set consisting of particularly topical songs: "With God on Our Side", "Talkin' John Birch Society Blues", and "A Hard Rain's Gonna Fall".
-Peter, Paul and Mary then returned and performed an encore of "Blowin' in the Wind".
-Amidst a "deafening roar of applause" they brought to the stage Dylan, Joan Baez, Pete Seeger, Theo Bikel and the Freedom Singers.
+Peter, Paul, and Mary then returned and performed an encore of "Blowin' in the Wind".
+Amidst a "deafening roar of applause" they brought to the stage Dylan, Joan Baez, Pete Seeger, Theo Bikel, and the Freedom Singers.
 The singers stood in a single line facing the audience with crossed arms and clasped hands and began to sing a variation on the Baptist hymn "I'll Overcome Some Day".
-The hymn's new incarnation - "We Shall Overcome" - had become an anthem for the Civil Rights Movement.
+The hymn's new incarnation -- "We Shall Overcome" -- had become an anthem for the Civil Rights Movement.